 I have had repeated problems with my car since I bought it.
 Do I have recourse under Georgia’s Lemon Law?

 Consumer Ed says:

 Georgia’s Lemon Law covers new motor vehicles purchased, leased or registered in Georgia.
 It does not cover used vehicles.
 To be potentially eligible, you must have a documented (e.g., dealer repair order) problem that has not been corrected after a reasonable number of attempts.
 If your vehicle qualifies as a “lemon,” the manufacturer is required to repurchase or replace your vehicle.
 The law has a time period within which a reasonable number of attempts must occur and steps to follow if you need to file a claim for state-operated arbitration.
-You can obtain information about the specific requirements of the law by going to the Georgia Department of Law's Consumer Protection Unit website or by calling 404-651-9397.
+You can obtain information about the specific requirements of the law by going to the Georgia Attorney General's Consumer Protection Division by calling 404-651-9397.